-- The sweaters are worked in the round, so if you hate seaming, that's probably reason enough
+The sweaters are worked in the round, so if you hate seaming, that's probably reason enough to take the class

-- It's developed by Julie Weisenberger, one of my favorite designers.
+It's designed by Julie Weisenberger, one of my favorite designers.
 She's an accomplished knitter and designer who understands the technical details needed to make garments that fit and flatter

 Pretty good stuff, eh?
-You can sign up here.
+Go ahead - sign up here.
 In the class you'll be knitting Emma, the cover design.
-Jenny and I have both knit Emma - Jenny's is in super bulky, and mine is in worsted.
-I'm ready to start another one and am drooling over these designs.
-If you took the Cocoknits Method Workshop with us before, have a look at these beauties.
-Which one do you think you'd like to do next?
+Jenny and I have both knit Emma - Jenny's is in super bulky, and here is mine in luxurious worsted weight Shibui Drift

 Madeline is a cute striped cardigan worked in sport weight for a nice light summer garment.
 I would probably go with Lunar and Twig, because I just can't get enough of that combination!